Hermínio Pinzetta: Life

 Pinzetta spent the first three decades of his life helping his parents in the fields and aiding them in raising their livestock.
-He was known to have possessed a strong devotion to the Blessed Mother and to Aloysius Gonzaga.
-He received his initial religious instruction from his mother who would teach him how to invoke the names of the saints and his Guardian Angel.
-In 1918 the Spanish flu epidemic reached Brazil which killed his uncle Anareo and his aunt Cecília.
-His aunt and uncle (also his godparents) first lost their months-old daughter to the flu before Cecília died; Anareo followed soon after leaving five children under eleven behind.
+He was known to have possessed a strong devotion to Ss.
+Mary and Aloysius Gonzaga.
+Pinzetta received his initial religious instruction from his mother who would teach him how to invoke the names of the saints and his guardian angel.
+In 1918 the Spanish flu reached Brazil which killed his uncle Anareo and his aunt Cecília.
+His aunt and uncle first lost their months-old daughter to the flu before Cecília died; Anareo followed soon after leaving five children under eleven behind.
 It fell on Luigi and Teodora to look after the children.
 Pinzetta also lived with his grandparents during this time and his siblings Levínia, Rinaldo, and Petro joined him in fear of the epidemic and the rate that it was spreading at.

 In his childhood he liked to read about past historical events and also read several religious texts.
 His grandfather helped to prepare him for his First Communion which he fasted for before receiving in March 1923 at a Mass that Aneto Bogni presided over.
 But his grandfather died just months later and so his father helped to prepare him for his confirmation.
-The Archbishop of Porto Alegre João Becker conferred confirmation upon him on 14 October 1924 in the São Luiz Gonzaga de Casca church while his brother Rinaldo had received it from the archbishop the previous morning.
+The Archbishop of Porto Alegre João Becker conferred confirmation upon him on 14 October 1924 in the São Luiz Gonzaga de Casca church.
 He attended confession on a frequent basis because he believed he was a great sinner.
 It was during this time that the priest Alexandre Studzinski served as his confessor and confidante.